jling0906/SecureCodingInJava/_posts/2020-05-28-sanitization.md

 - Should be applied to both input and output
 - Contains:
     - Ensuring data without sensitive information, for example, user privacy related information
-    - Elminating volnerabilies from unwanted characters, by removing, replacing, encoding or escaping those characters
+    - Eliminating vulnerabilities from unwanted characters, by removing, replacing, encoding or escaping those characters

 #### Regular expressions are widely used to match the string of text.
 Java comes with java.util.regex package.